platformsh/platformsh-docs/sites/platform/src/languages/elixir.md

     app:
         type: 'elixir:{{% latest "elixir" %}}'
         ...
         # Relationships enable an app container's access to a service.
-        # The example below shows simplified configuration leveraging default endpoints.
+        # The example below shows simplified configuration leveraging a default service (identified from the relationship name) and a default endpoint.
         # See the Application reference for all options for defining relationships and endpoints.
         relationships:
             postgresql: